Qatar - Country Commercial Guide

 • Service agents or sponsorship: In the past, this type of arrangement consisted of appointing a Qatari entity to act as a service agent for a foreign firm.
 Specific services would be determined by the two parties and could include handling administrative and business matters in Qatar, such as immigration procedures, import licenses, providing introductions to decision makers, etc. Although the service agent remains a common business practice in the region, it is no longer an appropriate business option in Qatar in light of Law No. 25/2004, commonly known as the “Proxy Law.”
 The Proxy Law was enacted in Qatar to address the practice of concealing non-Qataris doing business in violation of existing Qatari law.
 It prohibits natural or legal persons from concealing the business activities of non-Qataris, for example by allowing a non-Qatari to use the name, license or commercial registration of Qatari party.
 According to Law No. 25/2004, the service agent relationship is considered a form of proxy business and fines and imprisonment can be imposed on anyone who infringes the law.

-• QFC, QSTP, Manateq, and Free Zones: The Qatari government offers business incubator and free economic zone platforms to attract foreign direct investment.
+• QFC, QSTP, Manateq, and Free Zones: The Qatari government established business incubators and free economic zones to attract foreign direct investment.
 The Qatar Financial Centre (QFC) and the Qatar Science and Technology Park (QSTP) provide environments for international companies and institutions to operate under certain free zone-type conditions.
 The criteria and limitations to operate in these environments are stringent.
-Foreign investors interested in setting up in the QFC must carry out specific permitted activities.
+Foreign investors interested in setting up in the QFC must only carry out permitted activities.
 On the other hand, the QSTP is restricted to entities engaged in research and development activities in Qatar.
-Interested parties must submit applications for both the QFC and the QSTP for assessment of eligibility to establish a corporate presence.
-In addition, Manateq, a national initiative encompassing special economic zones, industrial zones, logistics parks, and warehousing parks, aims to attract small, medium, and large enterprises with various infrastructure incentives.
-Recommended industries vary by zone, but generally include construction, building materials, metals, chemicals, plastics, petrochemicals, food manufacturing and storage.
+Interested parties must submit applications for assessment of eligibility to establish a corporate presence in either area.
+In addition, Manateq, a national initiative encompassing special economic zones, industrial zones, logistics parks, and warehousing parks, aims to attract enterprises with various infrastructure incentives.
+Recommended industries for each zone vary, but generally include construction, building materials, metals, chemicals, plastics, petrochemicals, food manufacturing and storage.
 The Qatar Free Zones Authority, established in 2018, is accepting investment applications in two free economic zones, which are co-located with Qatar’s primary airport and seaport.
-Recommended industries include logistics, consumer products, light manufacturing, ICT, pharmaceuticals, maritime industries, and plastics.
+Recommended industries for these zones include logistics, consumer products, light manufacturing, ICT, pharmaceuticals, maritime industries, and plastics.
 Incentives include tax exemptions, zero customs duties, full repatriation of profits, and potential access to a $3 billion government-backed fund for strategic investments in the free zones.

 Franchising